songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_database.md

 The first command inserts the values from the Secret, the second finally uses these values to put them in the environment variable `MYSQL_URI` which the application considers.

-You can also do the changes by directly editing your local `deployment_example-frontend.yaml` file.
-Find the section which defines the containers.
+You can also make the changes by directly editing your local `deployment_example-frontend.yaml` file.
+Find the section that defines the containers.
 You should find it under:

 ```
 ...